wsc9/Soundscape/README.md

 ## Deadlines and products
 At each stage, unless otherwise specified, upload (push) your materials to your own copy of this assignment repository.
-I recommend that you **save often, using meaningful commit messages**; please keep your filenames clear, lowercase, and space-free (use hyphens or underscores).
+I recommend that you **save often, using meaningful commit messages**; for best results, please keep your filenames clear, lowercase, and space-free (use hyphens or underscores).

 | date | what's due | expected files |